 Therefore, the RMail app for Gmail applies for the above mentioned two scopes, the minimum that the RMail app for Gmail needs.
 A summary of Scopes and APIs used follow.
 Scopes:

 https://mail.google.com/ and https://www.google.com/m8/feeds/.
 APIs: (a)

 D. RPOST’S PRIVACY PHILOSOPHY

 RPost uses best efforts to abides by each respective country’s privacy rules and principles as service is taken up in the country.
-RPost abides by practices and procedures to meet the requirements of the European General Data Protection Regulation and Privacy Shield, the National Privacy Principles of Australia, and the U.S. Privacy Act 1988, as well as other privacy laws specific to other countries and territories.
+RPost abides by practices and procedures to meet the requirements of the European General Data Protection Regulation, the National Privacy Principles of Australia, and the U.S. Privacy Act 1988, as well as other privacy laws specific to other countries and territories.

 How to contact us

 Please contact us if you have any questions about our Privacy Notice or information we hold about you:

 • By electronic transmission: https://www.rpost.com/contact/

 • or write to: Privacy Team, RPost UK Ltd, The Glades, Festival Way, Festival Park, Stoke on Trent, ST1 5SQ

 This notice was updated on 11 March 2019.
 We reserve the right to change this notice at any time.